kexiZeroing/kexiZeroing.github.io/src/posts/css-effects-collection.md

 updatedDate: "Feb 1 2024"
 ---

-> https://css-tip.com has a wide collection of CSS tips and tricks, which is a good place to keep up to date with the new CSS features.
+> - https://css-tip.com has a wide collection of CSS tips and tricks, which is a good place to keep up to date with the new CSS features.
-> https://anthonyhobday.com/sideprojects/saferules/ have some visual design rules you can safely follow every time.
+> - https://anthonyhobday.com/sideprojects/saferules/ includes some visual design rules you can safely follow every time.

 ### TOC
 - [TOC](#toc)